HCRSalaun/msfabric_devops/README.md

   - Merges them with the new definition
   - Updates `definition/model.tmdl` to include role references Defaults to False.
+- `retain_all_partitions` (bool, optional): If True, preserves partition definitions for all tables in the published model when updating.
+The function will copy partition blocks from the currently published `definition/tables/*.tmdl` parts into the matching table parts in the new definition.
+Defaults to False.
+- `retain_partitions_tables` (list[str] | None, optional): List of table names for which to preserve partitions.
+When provided, only partitions for tables whose names are in this list will be retained.
+If `retain_all_partitions` is True this parameter is ignored.
+Defaults to None.

 **Returns:**
 - `dict`: Dictionary containing the imported/updated item details with keys: `id`, `displayName`, `type`.